addiscent/vagrant-ruby-rails/README.md

     - $ ls -l /     # list the contents of the root directory

-In the listing which results, exists a typical _Ubuntu Server 14.04_ root directory hierarchy, inside the guest-vbox file system.
+The listing which results shows a typical _Ubuntu Server 14.04_ root directory hierarchy, inside the guest-vbox file system.

         total 92